CS Scholars (CSS) image

 • Be at least 16 years old by the program start date.

-• Be a U.S. citizen or permanent resident.
-Students who are registered with DACA are also eligible.
+• Be a U.S. citizen or permanent resident with a current U.S. green card.

-• Be a current sophomore in high school at the time of application submission.
+• Be in 10th grade in high school at time of application submission.

-Students applying should demonstrate a strong interest in exploring computer science, though no coding experience is necessary.
+Students applying for CS Scholars should demonstrate a strong interest in exploring computer science, though no coding experience is necessary.

 • Currently attending a high school with historically low rates of admittance to top-tier institutions